simonox/solartunes/README.md

 ## 📜 Shell Scripts Reference

-> Note: Most scripts where written during development.
-As during development a lot did change (and not everything worked out as planned) some scripts are outdate and may not even work.
+> Note: Most scripts were written during development.
+As during development a lot did change (and not everything worked out as planned, the usual way software development works) some scripts are outdate and may not even work.
 Sure... a clean up should be on the TODO list.

 ### Setup Scripts